efacilitation/eventric/README.md

 ## eventric.js [![Build Status](https://travis-ci.org/efacilitation/eventric.svg?branch=master)](https://travis-ci.org/efacilitation/eventric)

-Build web applications based on Domain-driven Design
+Build JavaScript applications based on Domain-driven Design.

 Runs on NodeJS and modern Browsers.
 Therefore it's easy to share code between Server and Client.
 Information regarding the API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).

 ### Why?

-It is an alternative to [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)+[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) Frameworks where you put a lot of effort into defining your data structure and so often end up with an [anemic domain model](http://www.martinfowler.com/bliki/AnemicDomainModel.html) on *larger* projects.
+It is an alternative to [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)+[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) Frameworks where you put a lot of effort into defining your data structure and so often end up with an [anemic domain model](http://www.martinfowler.com/bliki/AnemicDomainModel.html) on larger projects.

 ## Features

-* DDD, CQRS, EventSourcing
+* DDD BuildingBlocks
-* BoundedContext as a BuildingBlock
+  * BoundedContext
-* Automated saving of DomainEvents
+  * Aggregate

+* CQRS
   * Easily define ReadModels and ProcessManagers
   * Support for Occasionally Connected Applications
   * Conflict Detection and Support for Merging

+* EventSourcing
+  * Automated saving and applying of DomainEvents

 ## Philosophy